-The Mediterranean is one of the largest sea regions in the world.
+The Mediterranean style is one of the largest sea regions in the world.
 As such there are many different cultures found in each of the countries that line the Mediterranean Sea.
 Families, groups of friends and couples looking for charter boats Mediterranean style can find a wide assortment of traditional Turkish gulets to explore these incredible turquoise waters all the way south to the 4th largest island of the Mediterranean, Crete.
 For Mediterranean island-hopping holidays and a great deal of fun why not take a journey from the lovely city of Marmaris which lies on the border between the two seas and explore the many islands found in the Dodecanese and Cretian island groups of Greece as well as a few beautiful smaller islands in Turkish waters.

 When you embark on a vacation in the Med, be prepared to experience an inspiring and rich mixture of culture; historical architecture and ruins from past civilizations – such as the Romans, Carian and Lycian to name a few.
 One of the well known pieces of history lie embedded in the cliffs in the charming town of Dalyan.
 The Caunos Rock Tombs are a marvel from the past.
 The Dalyan river, once known as the Calbys river was the border between Caria and Lycia was an important sea port.
 The six rock tombs on the Dalyan river (4th – 2nd century BC) are Dalyan’s sight of interest.